ZuzooVn/face_ripper/README.md

 This proportionally grabs video frames from batches of mp4 videos and builds a faceset of your desired face.
 It sorts by recognizing the number of faces in a picture AND by recognizing the faces you do, and do not want.

-By the time you have run all these scripts you should be left with a folder containing thousands of photos.
+By the time you have run all these scripts you should be left with a folder containing thousands of jpgs.
-Each photo in this folder will be a picture with exactly one face.
+Each jpg in this folder will be a picture with exactly one face.
-They face in each photo will be face of the specific person you wanted extraced from your mp4 videos.
+They face in each jpg will be face of the specific person you wanted extraced from your mp4 videos.

 These scripts should be used in numerical order.
 Each script's output is the next script's input.